lesgourg/class_public/external_Pk/README.md

 Limitations
 -----------

-* So far, this mode cannot handle vectors or tensors modes, neither isocurvature initial conditions.
+* So far, this mode cannot handle vectors, neither isocurvature initial conditions.
 * The string containing the command must not exceed 1024 characters (this number is set by the parameter _LINE_LENGTH_MAX_ in include/parser.h).
 * The size of any of the output lines of the command, or the lines of the table, must not exceed 1024 characters (this number is set by the parameter _ARGUMENT_LENGTH_MAX_ in include/parser.h).
 * The external script knows nothing about the rest of the Class parameters, so if it needs, e.g., `k_pivot`, it should be either hard coded, or its value passed as one of the `custom` parameters.